Weekend Getaways

 Park Güell is one of the city’s many examples of jaw-dropping architecture.
 (Photo: Getty Images)

-As Spain’s most-visited city, Barcelona is jam-packed with attractions, from Antoni Gaudí’s exuberant architectural masterpieces and the medieval wonders of the Gothic Quarter to the world-class museums centered on Picasso and Joan Miró.
+As Spain’s most-visited city, Barcelona is jam-packed with attractions, from Antoni Gaudí’s exuberant architectural masterpieces and the medieval wonders of the Gothic Quarter to the world-class museums celebrating Picasso and Joan Miró.

 Barcelona is extremely walkable, and with so much to see and do, a detailed itinerary helps ensure you can see it all on foot.
 And always allow time for strolling — especially to admire the city’s marvelous, varied architecture and to soak in the vibrant street life.